ceurws/ToolsEswc/README.md

 The whole package is build using maven.
 Use `mvn package` for creating the runnable `SemPub2015Extractor.jar`.

+The compiled program is also contained in the repository folder /target/SemPub2015Extractor.jar for convenience.

 Running the Extraction Task
 ---------------------------